 This class is an examination of and practice in news for television.
 It is an intro course to broadcast journalism.
 Emphasis is placed on writing, videography, editing, scripting, producing and performance.
 The student will make extensive use of university equipment and facilities, including the Broadcast Services and WLCU.
 Fall.
 Prerequisite MAC 275.

 This is a special course designed to meet specific needs and interests in the field of mass communication.
 Prerequisite: permission of instructor.
 Offered as needed.

-MAC 386 Mass Communication Practicum
+MAC 386 Mass Communication Practicum (one to three hours)

 This course will provide students hands-on experience with WLCU- Broadcast Services, the university public relations office, Campus Times or other media as determined by the instructor.
 Students will perform duties at the respective media including production, writing stories, taking photos, layout and other tasks that may be assigned.
 Every semester.